Rricky122890/oo-many-many-practice/SECOND_DOMAIN.md

     * #customer_names return an array of just the names of said customers, not the full object

     ====== BONUS ======
-    * Restaurant.find_by_specialty takes in a specialty as an argument and finds a doctor by a given specialty
+    * Restaurant.find_by_cuisine takes in a cuisine as an argument and finds a restaurant by a given cuisine

 ==============================================================
   * CUSTOMER